Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Perturbative Solutions

 \eeqs where $\bm{\bar \Gamma}^{(NL)}(k,k')$ is small and can be treated as a perturbation, we can expand the inverse in the solution to Eqs.~\ref{eqs:FourierNonLinear} using a Neumann series to obtain the perturbative solution, \beqs

 \eeqs \beqs

-\eeqs where we drop the explicit $k$ dependencies and integration for brevity.
-This first order solution can be seen to be equivalent to solving the linear equations of motion for one of the fields (signal or idler) and using this as a source term for the nonlinear contribution in the conjugate field (idler or signal respectively).
-The resultant input-output transformation becomes just, \beqs
+\eeqs where we drop the explicit $k$ dependencies and integration for brevity. \comtwo{In the most trivial of circumstances}, this first order solution can be seen to be equivalent to solving the linear equations of motion for one of the fields (signal or idler) and using this as a source term for the nonlinear contribution in the conjugate field (idler or signal respectively).
+The resultant input-output transformation becomes just, \beq